No military solution to Afghan conflict: FM

 “Illegal migration is an issue, which needs to be tackled,” Qureshi said, adding that he also discussed this issue during his visit to Tehran.

-The foreign ministers of Pakistan, Turkey and Afghanistan discussed the latest developments in Afghan peace process andexchanged views on achieving the shared objectives of a peaceful and stable Afghanistan through an Afghan-led and Afghan-owned political process.
+The foreign ministers of Pakistan, Turkey and Afghanistan discussed the latest developments in Afghan peace process.

-Qureshi highlighted Pakistan’s valuable efforts towards this end.
-Meanwhile, Foreign Minister Shah Mahmood Qureshi on Friday categorically rejected speculations of any secret talks between Pakistan and India through back-door channels or third party involvement.

-“We are not having any talks (with India) at the moment.
-UAE is not facilitating any talks,” Qureshi told a Turkish television network.
-The foreign minister said the UAE had good relations with both Pakistan and India, but there were no such talks.
-He, however, added that Pakistan never shied away from talks but it was India which has been shying away from talks.